Mr. Natural (Bee Gees album): Recording

-Around this time, Maurice's problems with alcohol began to surface; although he wrote few songs in 1974, he never missed a show or a recording session, but on this album, most of the new songs were written by Barry and Robin only.
-Three songs were written by all three brothers; one, "Lost in Your Love" was a solo Barry composition while "Give A Hand, Take A Hand" was a Barry/Maurice composition (further information in the next paragraph).
+Around this time, Maurice's problems with alcohol began to surface; although he wrote few songs in 1974, he never missed a show or a recording session, but on this album most of the new songs were written by Barry and Robin only.
+Three songs were written by all three brothers; additionally, "Lost in Your Love" was a solo Barry composition, while "Give A Hand, Take A Hand" was a Barry/Maurice composition.
 The songs "Mr. Natural" and "Had a Lot of Love Last Night" were recorded and completed at the Command Studios in London.
 The songs "Give a Hand, Take a Hand" and "Lost in Your Love" were recorded at Atlantic Studios in 1974.
 Maurice said in an interview with Lynn Redgrave that his alcoholism didn't affect his recording sessions and concerts until around the time of Spirits Having Flown.

 "When we did Mr. Natural, we didn't have a positive direction", Maurice said, "We were thrashing about".
 In an interview with the Bee Gees for Billboard on 24 March 2001, Maurice recalls about producer Arif Mardin, "Arif was brilliant, full of ideas.
 That's why we did the Mr. Natural album with him, which was like a rehearsal".

-The gospel tinged song "Give a Hand, Take a Hand" was written in 1969 (hence Robin's lack of writing credit since he wasn't working with his brothers at the time) and originally recorded for their 1970 album Cucumber Castle, but was not released and was used by P. P. Arnold; her version was released in September 1969 as a single, which was produced by Barry Gibb.
+The gospel-tinged song "Give a Hand, Take a Hand" had been written in 1969 (hence Robin's lack of writing credit since he wasn't working with his brothers at the time) and originally recorded for their 1970 album Cucumber Castle, but was not released and was used by P. P. Arnold; her version was released in September 1969 as a single, which was produced by Barry Gibb.
 The Staple Singers also covered "Give a Hand, Take a Hand"; their version was released on their 1971 album The Staple Swingers.

 Reception

 In a retrospective review, Bruce Eder of AllMusic said it was the "sultriest and most soulful record" from the group.
 He added that Mr. Natural was the "liveliest, most invigorating body of music to come from the group."
 He noted the "extraordinary sensuality" of the songs "Charade" and "Had a Lot of Love Last Night."
-At the end of his review, Eder concluded the album generated no hits, but it was their best album since Odessa.
+At the end of his review, Eder concluded the although album generated had no hits, it was their best album since Odessa.